cqse/teamscale-jacoco-agent/agent/USAGE.md

 __Please check the produced log file for errors and warnings before using the agent in any productive setting.__

-The log file is written to the current directory of the profiled Java process by default.
+The log file is written to the working directory of the profiled Java process by default.

 ## Additional steps for WebSphere